 Sometimes it can be challenging when we are in environments where other people are responsible for providing the food that we eat.

-- There should be help available for people who are unable to feed themselves.
+- Help for those who are unable to feed themselves.

-- Food should be available to meet religious or cultural needs and special diets.
+- Food to meet religious or cultural needs and special diets.

 The Care Quality Commission oversees the standard of food in hospitals and care homes.
 There is also an inspection called PLACE (Patient-Led Assessments of the Care Environment) for hospitals.
 These reports indicate if nutrition and hydration are organisational priorities.

 Support with eating and drinking